Chapter 2 : "Your daughter is a witch, Mrs. Bathory."

 “And why can’t it, Mrs. Bathory?”
 Professor Medusa asked with a respectful smile.
 My mum took a deep breath.

-“Because, sir, to me – witches and magic are stuff that function in supernatural themed movies and fantasy fiction, and in minds of psychopathic maniacs.
+“Because, sir, to me – witches and magic are things that function in supernatural themed movies and fantasy fiction, and in minds of psychopathic maniacs.
 And right now there’s two persons sitting on our sofa trying to convince us that my daughter is a witch?
 Forgive me if I’m a little skeptic.”

 Did my mum just call Professor and McGonagall psychopathic maniacs?